puppetlabs/tasks-hands-on-lab/1-installing-bolt/README.md

 Install Ruby 2.3 or above and Bolt.

 If Ruby is already included in your operating system, verify that it is version 2.3 or above.
+Run the command `ruby --version`.

 1. To install the dependencies required to install Bolt, run the command that corresponds to your operating system.
     -   For Fedora 27